dima-ser/homestuff/README.md

 # Upgrade
 To upgrade
 - Stop container
-- Clear/reset container
 - Download updated image with `docker pull dimaser/homestuff`
-- Start container
+- Start new container (or Reset container if using Synology NAS.
+That recreates it with fresh image)

-If application is still showing the old version, you may need to stop, reset and restart the container again.